christo4ferris/gitstats/README.md

 ```

 ## Run the gitstats collector
-Run the collector with the `--deletedb` flag the first time.
-You may run it with the `-c` flag thereafter.

-<strong>note:</strong> If you subsequently use the `--deletedb` flag, you will also need to reset the logstash
+<strong>note:</strong> You will also need to reset the logstash sequence path each time the database is reset.
-sequence path.
 This is stored in a file located in the `\bin` directory of you logstash deployment, and will
 be named according to the value of the `sequence_path` attribute contained in `logstash-sample.conf`.

 ## Set up the middleware